empewoow/pkt-mining-monitor-bot/README.md

-# pkt-miner-monitor-bot
+# PKT Miner Monitor bot
 Monitor your PKT miner with this Telegram bot.

-### What it does:

 The bot can send the user a message each day at a fixed time with some mining statistics.
 It shows the balance of the PKT address, mining income yesterday, 7 days and 30 days ago.
 It can show the amount of unconsolidated transactions and tells you if you need to fold your coins again.

-### Screenshot
+## Screenshot

 ![Screenshot of the PKT Miner Monitor bot](/docs/screenshot1.png?raw=true)

-### How to run it:
+## How to run it?

 For now, you cannot use the bot I created yet.
+But you can run it yourself:

-To make use of the software, create your own bot by talking to Telegram's [BotFather](https://t.me/botfather).
+* Create your own bot by talking to Telegram's [BotFather](https://t.me/botfather).

-Install Python if you don't have it yet.
+* Install Python if you don't have it yet.

-Install the required [Python Telegram bot](https://python-telegram-bot.org/) library:
+* Install the required [Python Telegram bot](https://python-telegram-bot.org/) library by running `pip install python-telegram-bot`.
+(You may need to use `pip3`.)

-`pip install python-telegram-bot`

-Configure some settings in the `constants.py` file.
+* Configure some settings in the `constants.py` file.

-Run the bot with `python main.py`.
+* Run the bot with `python main.py`.

-Talk to the bot and say the `/start` command.
+* Talk to the bot and say the `/start` command.

-### More details:
+## How it get's the data

 The bot uses the [PKT explorer backend API v1](https://github.com/pkt-cash/pkt-explorer-backend/blob/master/docs/apiv1.md).
 If you run this software yourself, you can connect it to your own block explorer.